angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 Typically, we would use `toSignal()` to convert the RxJS Observable to a signal.
 However, with `toSignal()` alone, we wouldn’t be able to edit the fetched data directly (except by emitting a new item from the Observable).

 Using a Linked Signal, we can still modify the data locally, and any major reset (such as a reload) can restore it to the original source if needed.

+We used the shorthand notation for `linkedSignal()` and passed in the signal from `toSignal()` directly.
+This is because we only want to convert the source into a Linked Signal.
+There is no need for an additional computation.

-In this example, we’re changing the order of the books whenever the method `changeOrder()` is called.
+We then change the order of the book list whenever the method `changeOrder()` is called.
-We're also handling the `ratingChange` event from the previous example.
+We’re also handling the `ratingChange` event from the previous example.
 The corresponding `handleRatingChange` method accepts the identifier `isbn` and the new rating, and replaces the outdated book entity with an updated copy.
 To complete the flow, it would also be possible to modify the book data and send the updated state back to the server.

 ## Linked Signal vs. Other Signals